Presented by HackGT

 During the Day

-Throughout the day, students will follow one of four tracks: Robotics, Gaming, Information Security, or MusicTech.
+Throughout the day, students will have the opportunity to follow one of four tracks: Web Development, Design, Cybersecurity, or Product Development & Entrepreneurship.

-Each track will have workshops allowing students to build a piece of technology they can take home.
-Additionally, there will be opportunities for students to engage with industry professionals and college students.
+Each track consists of interactive workshops and curriculum that encourages students to think critically and creatively.
+Additionally, there will be opportunities for students to engage and connect with various industry professionals and college students.

 We want to show high school students the value of computer science, which is why we are providing all of the resources you'll need to get started!